miiime6248/MHL/README.md

 | **Major Vendors** | **Clean** (Passed by Microsoft Defender, Kaspersky, AhnLab V3, Avast, etc.) |
 | **Detection Rate** | 19 / 72 (Mostly Heuristic/Generic flags) |
 | **Integrity** | You can verify the source code in this repository. |

-> **Note:** If your antivirus blocks the program, please add it to the exclusion list or refer to the VirusTotal report above.

 **File Checksum (SHA-256):** `4f08d078fc78b8853185c2477b624648921276cdc0cef866fc8feb53a0960097`